mlegas/Self-Driving-Car/README.md

 4. 127 screenshots were made in Unity consisting of the traffic signs in an Unity scene.
 5. These screenshots were further annotated and added to a copy of the GTSDB dataset.
     * The dataset can be found in the `SSD MobileNet Attempt/Full GTSDB Dataset + Unity Images (PNG)/` directory.
-7. TFRecords files were created for [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) a SSD Mobilenet V2 with this dataset to be used further in the project.
+7. TFRecords files were created for [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) a SSD Mobilenet V2 from the [TensorFlow Detection Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md) with this dataset for it to be used further in the project.
     * Due to the size of the TFRecords files, they have been moved to an external file provider.
 The links can be found in the `SSD MobileNet Attempt/` directory.
 8. A SSD Mobilenet V2 model was trained, unfortunately with 0% accuracy - this is possibly due to the size of the images that were later convoluted to a 320x240 image, and therefore unreadable for the CNN model.
     * Since the model has no further use, it has not been attached to this project.